TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 3. As someone receiving cash, I want to timestamp when payment was received so that I don't accidentally ask someone twice if I forget they paid.
 4. As a direct communicator, I want documented proof of expenses and payment status so that my straightforward requests are backed by clear evidence.
 5. As an organizer settling group expenses, I want to see total expected versus total received so that I know immediately if I'm still owed money.

+# Features
+## 1. Automatic Expense Capture and Categorization
+### Description
+- As a user making purchases, I want my card transactions to automatically sync to Knight Wallet in real-time so that I don't have to manually enter expenses or save receipts.
+- As a trip organizer, I want to quickly categorize expenses as "personal" or "shared" at the time of transaction so that I don't have to reconstruct my intentions later.
+- As someone doing weekly reconciliation, I want my expenses automatically captured throughout the week so that I don't have to manually review receipts during my tracking sessions.
+- As a budget-conscious student, I need to accurately track all expenses so that I can be sure I know what I spent.
+### Constraints
+Requires integration with banking APIs and payment processors.
+Some banks may have restricted API access or require user authentication through secure OAuth protocols.
+Real-time syncing depends on bank transaction posting times, which may have delays.
+### Comments
+Based on Paul's, Firstene's, Frank's, and Hayley's user stories.
+## 2. Itemized Expense Splitting with Tax and Tip Calculation
+### Description
+- As someone paying for a group meal, I want to input individual meal costs so that each person is only charged for what they ordered.
+- As Frank, I want Knight Wallet to automatically calculate and split the tax and tip evenly among all friends to avoid doing tedious math.
+- As a friend, I want to see my portion of the total including tax and tip so I know exactly what I owe.
+- As a user splitting costs, I want to automatically calculate each person's fair share so that I don't have to do mental math.
+### Constraints
+Receipt scanning and OCR (Optical Character Recognition) technology may have accuracy limitations requiring manual verification.
+Tax and tip calculation algorithms must account for regional tax variations and customizable tipping percentages.
+### Comments
+Based on Firstene's, Frank's, and Utsav's user stories.
+## 3. Automated Payment Reminders and Settlement Tracking
+### Description
+- As a trip organizer, I want to send automated payment reminders at regular intervals so that I don't have to personally ask friends repeatedly for money.
+- As someone waiting for reimbursement, I want the system to escalate reminder urgency over time so that people understand payment is becoming overdue.
+- As someone managing multiple payments, I want to track who has paid and who hasn't so that I can follow up with specific people without bothering those who already settled.
+- As a user tired of reminders, I want automatic notifications sent to group members when I log a shared expense so that everyone stays informed without me playing enforcer.
+- As a friend who owes money, I want to receive a notification immediately after the purchase so that I don't forget to pay later.
+### Constraints
+Push notification delivery depends on user permission settings and device configurations.
+Email reminders may be filtered to spam.
+Reminder escalation timing must balance effectiveness with avoiding user annoyance.
+### Comments
+Based on Paul's, Firstene's, Utsav's, and Hayley's user stories.
+## 4. Payment Request Documentation and Verification
+## Description
+- As someone settling accounts, I want to generate a clear expense summary with transaction timestamps so that I can present documented proof to friends.
+- As a user requesting payment, I want to clearly show each person what they paid for and when so that payment requests feel justified rather than confrontational.
+- As someone dealing with disputes, I want to distinguish between verified card transactions and unverified claims so that I can fairly evaluate what was actually spent.
+- As someone making shared purchases, I want to automatically capture itemized receipts so that I have documentation when requesting reimbursement later.
+### Constraints
+Receipt storage requires secure cloud infrastructure with appropriate data retention policies.
+Image quality of captured receipts must be sufficient for later reference.
+Data must comply with financial privacy regulations.
+### Comments
+Based on Paul's, Firstene's, Utsav's, and Hayley's user stories.
+## 5. Multi-Payment Method Tracking (Venmo, Cash, Card)
+### Description
+- As someone receiving mixed payment types, I want to log both cash and digital payments in one place so that I have a complete record of who paid.
+- As a user tracking pending payments, I want to distinguish between people who paid immediately versus those who said "later" so that I know who needs follow-up.
+- As someone receiving cash, I want to timestamp when payment was received so that I don't accidentally ask someone twice if I forget they paid.
+- As Frank's friend, I want to easily be able to pay him back so that there is no hassle.
+### Constraints
+Integration with payment platforms like Venmo, PayPal, and Zelle requires API partnerships or manual entry options.
+Cash payments require manual logging with no automated verification capability.
+Payment status synchronization may have delays.
+### Comments
+Based on Frank's, Hayley's, and Utsav's user stories.
+## 6. Recurring Expense Management (Utilities, Bills)
+### Description
+- As the bill payer, I want to input the total utility cost so that Knight Wallet can automatically divide it among roommates.
+- As a roommate, I want a clear view of the utility charges so I understand what I'm paying for.
+- As someone tracking who I owe, I want a running list of people and amounts with due dates so that I don't have to rewrite this information monthly.
+- As a roommate, I want to receive a notification when a new bill is added so I can pay on time.
+- As a roommate, I want to be able to request adjustments if I was away for part of the month so that payments are fair.
+### Constraints
+Recurring expense patterns must be user-configurable to account for variable utility costs.
+Historical data analysis requires sufficient transaction history.
+Adjustment requests need workflow approval mechanisms to prevent disputes.
+### Comments
+Based on Frank's and Hayley's user stories.
+## 7. Trip and Event Expense Consolidation
+### Description
+- As the booker for the trip, I want to track the cost of the rental so that I can split it later.
+- As an event organizer, I want to combine multiple related expenses (tickets and snacks) into one group expense so that I can request one total payment per person.
+- As someone paying for a group order, I want to automatically log the total amount and split it among participants so that I have a clear record of what each person owes.
+- As someone managing group expenses, I want to maintain my own verified transaction history even when others don't participate fully so that my records are always complete.
+### Constraints
+Event grouping logic must allow flexible date ranges and participant lists.
+Multi-day trips require expense categorization across different days and activities.
+Storage requirements increase with detailed trip documentation.
+### Comments
+Based on Paul's, Frank's, and Utsav's user stories.